eleniums/mining-post/README.md

 - [ ] Should not be able to buy or sell quantity 0 or negative
 - [x] List market should show time remaining.
 - [ ] Should round values before returning to player.
 I saw this happen again with money somehow...
 Would be nice if money was formatted as a string like `"$12.30"`
+- [ ] Need to separate data models and contract models.
+I tried it both ways and keeping them combined, as expected, is turning into more of a pain than mapping
 - [ ] Add retries to client?

 # Types of stock